 Students identify personal perspectives and priorities relating to health and wellbeing, and enquire into factors that influence health attitudes, beliefs and practices.
 Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health and wellbeing and the indicators used to measure and evaluate health status.
 With a focus on youth, students consider their own health as individuals and as a cohort.

-UNIT 3: Australia's Health in Global world Students begin to explore health and wellbeing as a global concept and to take a broader approach to inquiry.
+UNIT 3: Australia's Health in a globalised world

+Students begin to explore health and wellbeing as a global concept and to take a broader approach to inquiry.
 They consider the benefits of optimal health and wellbeing and see that health is a universal right.
-Students look at the fundamental conditions required for health improvement, as stated by the World Health Organization, and analyse the variations in the health status of Australians.
+Students look at the fundamental conditions required for health improvement, and analyse the variations in the health status of Australians.
+Through researching health improvements and evaluating successful programs, they explore various public health approaches and the interdependence of different models.